atsushiishii-utokyo/vectornet_scratch/README.md

 - Trajectory decoder maps global features to future positions
 - Configurable number of future timesteps and prediction features
 - Output format: [batch_size, num_future_steps, num_prediction_features]

+### When in Paris
+- Update A.DHD factor to level 5